 We used on some parts, especially the mechanical parts, an aluminum called Ergal, that comes from aeronautical industry and has the characteristic of conserving the lightness of aluminum but with a strength almost close to stainless steel.
 We intervened also building different parts in carbon fiber, to manage the weight of the kinematic devices.

 For example, the whole stern hatch is made in carbon fiber: by lightening the hatch we have not lightened only this part but also all the mechanisms that are involved in moving it.
 Even the roll-bar is entirely in carbon fiber, to lower the vertical weight and thus increase in some way the perceived stability.
 So it is a recipe of different materials that have led us to build one of the lightest yachts in its category.

 DRW: How does Rossinavi envision its engagement with potential buyers in the US market?

-FR: As a full custom builders, many of the clients that want to build a special boat often approach us.
+FR: As a full custom builder, many of the clients that want to build a special boat often approach us.
 We develop some that will be presented in the upcoming boat shows.
 There will certainly be contemporary projects, as is our habit to do, but they will be contemporary for the expected delivery date.

 What does this mean?
-It means that we feel the responsibility not to present concepts that are in vogue this year but, if they are yachts even 60-65 meters in lengths that will be ready in 4 years, our vision must be focused on yachts that will be contemporary in 4 years.
+It means that we feel the responsibility not to present concepts that are in vogue this year but if they are yachts even 60-65 meters in lengths that will be ready in 4 years, our vision must be focused on yachts that will be contemporary in 4 years.
 And this is our job.